Skip to content

 </button>

-For actions that accept parameters, pass them as data-reactive-param-* attributes:
+For actions that accept parameters, pass them as additional Stimulus params:

 Rename